 Portfolio of 75% Stocks

-And the same data in a more graphic form:
+And the same data in a graphic form:

 As expected, as your withdrawal rate increases, your terminal values are decreasing.
-This makes a lot of sense and should be obvious.
+This fact makes a lot of sense since you are withdrawing more money.

-What is interesting is that with this portfolio and the 4% withdrawal rate, the minimum terminal value is still higher than the initial value.
-That means that in the worst case, you will have made 40% over 30 years while not investing anything!
-I think that is already pretty nice.
+Interestingly, with this portfolio and the 4% withdrawal rate, the minimum terminal value is still higher than the initial value.
+That means that you will have made 40% over 30 years in the worst case while not investing anything!
+I think this is already pretty nice.

 And the maximum terminal values are really impressive.
-In the best case, with a 4% withdrawal, you will end with almost 19’000.
-This is incredible considering that you are living out of your portfolio.
+In the best case, with a 4% withdrawal, you will end with almost 19’000 USD.
+This terminal value is incredible, considering that you are living out of your portfolio.